mosco/python-osx-clipboard/README.md

 # python-osx-clipboard
-Functions for accessing OSX's clipboard from python
+Functions for accessing OSX's clipboard from python.